hacktophp/hacktophp/README.md

   }
   ```
 - Docblock annotations for Parameterised `extends`, `implements` and `trait` - dependent on Psalm support
-- Docblock annotations for `require extends` - dependent on future Psalm suppor
+- Docblock annotations for `require extends` - dependent on future Psalm support
 - User attributes, especially `<<Memoize>>`
 - types of `const` (Psalm does a reasonably good job inferring them, but it should be added for completeness)
 - probably many more things I haven't considered